-In October 1545, Sir Ralph Sadleir learned that his wife and mother of seven surviving children, Ellen Mitchell, had been married before.
-In order to save his reputation and legitimise both his marriage and his children, he wrote a letter to his employer and close friend Henry VIII passed an Act of Parliament annulling Ellen’s previous marriage, on the grounds that her husband Matthew Barre had abandoned her, saved Sir Ralph’s family as well as his career.
+In October 1545, Sir Ralph Sadleir learned that his wife and the mother of seven surviving children, Ellen Mitchell, had been married before.
+In order to save his reputation and legitimise both his marriage and his children, he wrote a letter to his employer and close friend Henry VIII, asking for help.
+The Act of Parliament that followed annulled Ellen’s first marriage on the grounds that her husband, Matthew Barre, had abandoned her, saved Sir Ralph’s family as well as his career.
 It was a truly unprecedented case.